Overview

 What will it Cost to Refurbish my GME Beacon?

-GME is committed to the safety of life at sea and has implemented an extensive refurbishment program so that we are confident that in the event of an emergency, you can rely on your GME EPIRB.
+GME is committed to the safety of life at sea and has implemented an extensive refurbishment program to ensure that, in the event of an emergency, you can rely on your GME EPIRB.

 The refurbishment costs for the various GME emergency beacon models are as follows: